buildlucid/lucid-cms/README.md

 <hr/>

 > [!CAUTION]
-> Lucid is still in Alpha and under heavy development, so please for the time being avoid using in any production setting.
+> Lucid is still in Alpha and under heavy development and hasnt implemented licensing yet and so cannot be used in a production setting.
 There is currently no commitment to backwards compatibility and breaking changes will be released on a regular basis while APIs and interfaces are being finalised.

 <hr/>